|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Looking for the perfect bread to serve with your soup or pasta dinner?
-Braided white bread is the perfect tear-apart bread to serve at intimate dinner settings and at family gatherings.
+Looking for the perfect bread to serve with your soup or pasta?
+Make this braided white bread to serve at intimate dinner settings and at family gatherings.

 In a large bowl, mix together the room temperature water and the yeast.
 Add the butter, sugar, and salt.
 Stir.
 Add 3 cups of the bread flour and mix it well.
 Add in enough remaining bread flour to make a dough that follows the spoon around the bowl.

 Punch down dough.
-Turn the dough out onto a lightly floured board or surface and knead out the bubbles for about five minutes.
+Turn the dough out onto a lightly floured board or surface and knead out the bubbles for about 5 minutes.
 Divide the dough into 6 equal pieces.
 Set 3 pieces aside.
-Roll out the remaining 3 pieces of dough between your hands, making 3 strips, about 12-inches long.
+Roll out the remaining 3 pieces of dough between your hands, making 3 strips, about 12 inches long.
 Line strips side-by-side on floured board.

 Braid strips, starting from the center and working to the end, and pinch bottom ends together.
-Braid the other side of the loaf, from center to end, and pinch the ends together.
+Braid the other side of the loaf, from the center to the end, and pinch the ends together.

 Bake the bread at 350 F for 40 minutes or until the bread top is golden brown and the bread sounds hollow when the top is tapped.
-Remove the breads from the baking sheets and let them cool on rack.
+Remove the loaves from the baking sheets and let them cool on a rack.